The health of New Zealand's fisheries

 The measure of sustainability is abundance – that is the amount of fish in the water.

 We focus our efforts on ensuring there are enough fish in the water for all of New Zealand's most important fish stocks.
 It's an approach that is working – our scientific assessments show that some 96.4% of fish of known status come from stocks where sustainability is not a concern.
 For the remaining 3.6% we have plans to bring the fishery back to sustainable levels.

-To support this work, the Ministry for Primary Industries (MPI) invests more than $22 million a year in fisheries science research to support these scientific assessments.
-They involve New Zealand's fisheries scientists from universities, industry, non-government organisations, and MPI.
+To support this work, the we invests more than $22 million a year in fisheries science research to support these scientific assessments.
+They involve New Zealand's fisheries scientists from universities, industry, non-government organisations, and Fisheries New Zealand.
 Together, they have produced a significant amount of peer-reviewed scientific research which reveals increasing levels of fish abundance in New Zealand's waters.

 Find out more

 - The status of New Zealand's fisheries 2016

 - Table of stock status for each fish stock 2016

 - Annual plenary reports on all Quota Management System stocks.